-National Catholic Ministry Leaders Experience to Montgomery & Selma, AL
+National Catholic Ministry Leaders Experiences to Montgomery & Selma, AL

-Reflect on the racist roots of the capital punishment and mass incarceration systems and how the Church can advance truth-telling and healing.
+Join CMN for a transformative 3-day trip to reflect on the racist roots of capital punishment and mass incarceration, and discern how the Church can advance truth-telling and healing.

-On November 5-7, 2025 CMN invites National Catholic Ministry Leaders to join us for in Montgomery and Selma, AL.
+CMN invites National Catholic Ministry Leaders to a transformative experience in Montgomery & Selma, AL, from November 5-7, 2025.

 Why we do it

-Since 2022, CMN has hosted 8 delegations of national Catholic ministry leaders in Montgomery and Selma, AL, including.
-During three days, participants witness landmarks of racial violence and resilience in Montgomery and Selma — the cradle of the domestic slave trade, of the Confederacy, and of the Civil Rights movement.
+Since 2022, CMN has hosted 8 delegations of national Catholic ministry leaders in Montgomery and Selma, AL. During three days, participants witness landmarks of racial violence and resilience in Montgomery and Selma — the cradle of the domestic slave trade, of the Confederacy, and of the Civil Rights movement.

 Participants unpack how the legacy of our nation’s history of slavery, lynching, and segregation is manifest in contemporary injustices, such as mass incarceration, capital punishment, and the racial disparities embedded in them.
 Through encounter, prayer, and dialogue, participants discern how Catholic leaders are called to answer these guiding questions: